katydecorah/katydecorah.github.io/code/_posts/2022-09-25-now-reading.md

 ## Set-up the Raspberry Pi

 I used [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to format my SD card and make sure it could connect to wifi.
-Once the device connected to wifi, from my computer, I connected via ssh into the Raspberry Pi.
+Once the device connected to wifi, from my computer, I connected via SSH to the Raspberry Pi.
 I followed the [steps to install epaper.js](https://github.com/samsonmking/epaper.js#installation) with some bumps.
 My Raspberry Pi is several generations behind the recommended specifications.

 One new thing I learned is that you can make [nvm](https://github.com/nvm-sh/nvm) install unofficial Node builds with: